Buckeye Valley Local Schools

 Based on the child's needs, the following support services are available:

 - Counseling Services

 - Speech and Language Services

 It is the intent of the district, pursuant to Section 504, to keep you fully informed concerning decisions about your child and to inform you of your rights if you disagree with those decisions.
-Procedural Safeguards for Section 504 and Notice of Section 504/ADA Procedural Information and Rights can be located via our website.
+Notice of Section 504 Parent Rights can be located via our website and are included below.
 Complaints, including complaints of disability harassment and requests for due process hearings must be put into writing and must identify the specific circumstances or areas of dispute that have given rise to the complaint or requests for a hearing and offer possible solutions to the dispute.
 Complaints must be filed with the District Section 504/ADA Compliance Officer.
-The Board of Education has designated the Director of Student Services as the Disitrct Section 504/ADA Compliance Officer.
+The Board of Education has designated the Director of Student Services as the District Section 504/ADA Compliance Officer.